jaychempan/EarthSynth/README.md

 ## TODO

 - [ ] Release EarthSynth Models to 🤗 HuggingFace
-- [ ] Release EarthSynth-180K Dataset to 🤗 HuggingFace
+- [x] Release EarthSynth-180K Dataset to 🤗 HuggingFace

 ## News
+- [2025/8/7] EarthSynth-180K dataset is uploaded to 🤗 [HuggingFace](jaychempan/EarthSynth-180K).
 - [2025/5/20] Our paper of "EarthSynth: Generating Informative Earth Observation with Diffusion Models" is up on [arXiv](https://arxiv.org/abs/2505.12108).

 ## Abstract

 Remote sensing image (RSI) interpretation typically faces challenges due to the scarcity of labeled data, which limits the performance of RSI interpretation tasks.
-To tackle this challenge, we propose EarthSynth, a diffusion-based generative foundation model that enables synthesizing multi-category, cross-satellite labeled Earth observation for downstream RSI interpretation tasks.
-To the best of our knowledge, EarthSynth is the first to explore multi-task generation for remote sensing.
-EarthSynth, trained on the EarthSynth-180K dataset, employs the Counterfactual Composition training strategy to improve training data diversity and enhance category control.
+To tackle this challenge, we propose \textbf{EarthSynth}, a diffusion-based generative foundation model that enables synthesizing multi-category, cross-satellite labeled Earth observation for downstream RSI interpretation tasks.
+To the best of our knowledge, EarthSynth is the \textit{first to explore multi-task generation for remote sensing}, tackling the challenge of limited generalization in task-oriented synthesis for RSI interpretation.
+EarthSynth, trained on the EarthSynth-180K dataset, employs the Counterfactual Composition training strategy with a three-dimensional batch-sample selection mechanism to improve training data diversity and enhance category control.
 Furthermore, a rule-based method of R-Filter is proposed to filter more informative synthetic data for downstream tasks.
-We evaluate our EarthSynth on scene classification, object detection, and semantic segmentation in open-world scenarios, offering a practical solution for advancing RSI interpretation.
+We evaluate our EarthSynth on scene classification, object detection, and semantic segmentation in open-world scenarios.
+There are significant improvements in open-vocabulary understanding tasks, offering a practical solution for advancing RSI interpretation.

 <p align="center">
     <img src="assets/EarthSynth-FM.png" alt="Image" width="500">